duckdb/duckdb-web/docs/sql/statements/insert.md

 INSERT INTO tbl(i) VALUES (1), (2), (3);
 -- explicitly insert the default value into a column INSERT INTO tbl(i) VALUES (1), (DEFAULT), (3);
+-- assuming tbl has a primary key/unique constraint, do nothing on conflict INSERT OR IGNORE tbl(i) VALUES(1);
+-- or update the table with the new values instead INSERT OR REPLACE tbl(i) VALUES(1);
 ```

 ### Syntax